Live Chat Support

 While we are not able to provide full CSS support via live chat, such as extensive or multiple changes to a site’s layout and design, we can help guide you to other resources such as our CSS forums for additional customization.

-Although it’s not uncommon for customers to need a little extra support right after upgrading to or creating a Business or Enterprise site, please keep in mind that we are often chatting with many users at the same time.
+Although it’s not uncommon for customers to need a little extra support right after upgrading to or creating a Business site, please keep in mind that we are often chatting with many users at the same time.

 Please be prepared to describe the problem or phrase your question as precisely as possible and provide relevant details.
 For example, “How do I publish a page privately?” will create a better support experience than “I’m having trouble with my site.”